 - At the scheduled time, the order will once more run through the conditions to ensure it still fits the criteria.
-If not (for example, there may be an open ticket in the eDesk Mailbox or the order has been cancelled), it will move to No Rule Matched and no message will be sent.
+If not (for example, you might have set to exclude certain ASINs or it could be that the order has been cancelled), it will move to No Rule Matched and no message will be sent.

-Go to Settings → Smart Tools → Feedback Rules → + Add Feedback Rule → select the channel
+Go to Feedback → Feedback Rules → + Add Feedback Rule → select the channel.

 Choose the language this message will be written in.
 This will be the default language.
 After it has been saved, you can add additional languages.
 This ensures that the language of the message received by the buyer matches the marketplace language.
 You must write the message body in that language - it will not be automatically translated.